NnamdiJr/nnamdijr.github.io/_posts/2016-12-18-Galvanize-Data-Science.md

 A little frightening because you realize how much there is for you to learn still, but also exciting getting a glimpse of the caliber of people I'll be working with during the apprenticeship after Galvanize.
 Hella [dope](http://www.urbandictionary.com/define.php?term=Dope).

-(_You foodies are wondering what the food there is like right?
+(_The foodies are wondering what the food there is like right?
 <br>I'd say somewhere between A- or B+.
 But that's only one lousy data point, so YMMV_)

 # Churn Prediction Case Study: